-National Flood Insurance Program
+National Flood Insurance Program (NFIP)

-Participation in the NFIP is based on an agreement between local communities and the Federal Government that states if a community will adopt and enforce a floodplain management ordinance to reduce future flood risks to new construction and substantial improvements in Special Flood Hazard Areas, the Federal Government will make flood insurance available within the community at a low cost.
+The NFIP is a Federal program, which was established to allow property owners in participating communities to purchase insurance protections against losses from flooding.
+Participation in the NFIP is based on an agreement between local communities and the Federal Government that states if a community adopts and enforces floodplain management regulations in Special Flood Hazard Areas (SFHAs), the Federal Government will make flood insurance, disaster assistance, and mitigation grants available to that participating community.
+To learn more about the NFIP visit: https://www.fema.gov/flood-insurance

-City and County of Honolulu
+City and County of Honolulu Floodplain Manager

-County of Kauai NFIP Coordinator
+County of Kaua’i

-County of Maui NFIP Coordinator
+County of Maui Floodplain Manager (Interim)